petterhh/ndt-tools/README.md

-*Note that this repository is under development.*
+*Please note that this repository is under development.*
 # ndt-tools
-This repository provides resources based on the Norwegian Dependency Treebank (NDT), which can be applied to Norwegian text.
+This repository provides NLP resources for Norwegian, based on the Norwegian Dependency Treebank (NDT).
 It provides a data set split (training/dev/test) of the treebank as well as PoS tagger models and syntactic parser models trained on the training data in the treebank.
-These resources are the results of Hohle (2016).

 ## Optimized PoS tag set
 Hohle (2016) proposes a tag set optimized for syntactic parsing of Norwegian,